Ilanss/Travel-Log/README.md

 ### Create an account
 To create an account you need to enter the following information:
-- A username (minimum size 3 characters)
+- A username
-- A password (minimum size 3 characters) [RegisterPage](https://i.imgur.com/s9hh5hm.jpg)
+- A password
+[RegisterPage](https://i.imgur.com/s9hh5hm.jpg)

 ### Log into travel-log